+- 1. Grow together

+- Love each other Matthew 19:19

+- b.
+The Judge is Standing at the Door

+- i. to engage in a judicial process, judge, decide, hale before a court, condemn, also hand over for judicial punishment

 - ii.
-That you may not be Judged - 1.
-Christ in the context of the parousia of 5:7, 8 (contra Laws, 213), who alone has the right to criticize the Christians (4:11-12) and who will judge the complaining Christian (e.g. 1 Cor.
-3:10-17; 2 Cor.
-5:10 - b.
-The Judge is Standing at the Door - i. to engage in a judicial process, judge, decide, hale before a court, condemn, also hand over for judicial punishment - ii.
 It means to do what God also is doing: enduring human evil for a season.
 James's authoritative counsel is not revolution or a taking of justice into one's own hand.
-This judgment is not within their rights but God's, who will judge oppression in his time - III.
-While You Wait v.10-11; James 1:2-4 - a.
+This judgment is not within their rights but God's, who will judge oppression in his time

+III.
+They Did v.
+10-11; James 1:2-4

+- a.
 Prophets - i.
 Patient and Suffering - 1.
 Suffering- a person endures, a strenuous effort that one makes, or perseverance that one practices - 2.
 Reference to the fortitude of martyrs as a model for others to imitate became very popular in the wake of the Maccabean Revolt in the early to middle second century B.C. - ii.
 Spoke in the name of the Lord - 1.
 James is indicating that their suffering came from their service to God - 2.
 But we naturally think of Jeremiah, who suffered so much at the hands of both pagan kings and, especially, his own people, in faithfulness to the message that God had given him to deliver.
 Intertestamental tradition, reflected in Heb.
 11:37, asserted that the prophet Isaiah died a martyr by being sawed in two. - 3.
 They endured their suffering patiently as they waited for God to accomplish his purposes for Israel.Consequently, the prophets-especially Jeremiah and Ezekiel-became known for their suffering at the hands of the people of God. - b.
 Job - i.
-Endured- the capacity to hold out or bear up in the face of difficulty, patience, endurance, fortitude, steadfastness, perseverance - ii.
-Blessed- to call or consider someone especially favored, call/consider blessed, happy, fortunate c.
+Endured- the capacity to hold out or bear up in the face of difficulty, patience, endurance, fortitude, steadfastness, perseverance - 1. the latter connoting the strong, determined fortitude with which we need to face difficult circumstances (Rom.
+8:25; 2 Cor.
+1:6; 2 Thess.
+1:4).
+Or, to put it simply, we are patient with other people and endure difficulties. - ii.
+Blessed- to call or consider someone especially favored, call/consider blessed, happy, fortunate - 1.
+The implication is clear: you will also be blessed if you remain firm.
+The concept of blessedness has already been mentioned in c.
 The Lord

-- The implication is clear: you will also be blessed if you remain firm.
-The concept of blessedness has already been mentioned in 1:12; here again and even more clearly sayings such as Mt.
-5:11-12 are - 2.
-Seen the outcome of the Lord
+1:12; here again and even more clearly sayings such as Mt.
+5:11-12 are